OutRite/RPS_Player/readme.txt

 if you want to contribute, go to the JS file linked above and do some analysis or whatever and fix API_docs.txt

+also, due to how the links are now structured, we can easily automate clicking the link and automatically unlocking the file.

 Fun fact: